Mastering the RFI: Essential templates, examples, and expert tips for 2025

 Who uses RFIs?

-RFIs are a popular tool used by an organization’s procurement team.
-A request management survey indicates that 83 percent of procurement professionals regularly use RFIs.
-In fact, 25 percent of respondents estimate that they issue more than 50 RFIs per year.
-In addition, procurement consultants also use RFIs including those who specialize in technology, financial services, employee benefits and more.
+RFIs are used by around 83 percent of procurement professionals regularly.
+In fact, 25 percent of respondents estimate that they issue more than 50 RFIs per year

 When should you issue an RFI?